andantissimo/homebrew-wxmac/README.md

 # homebrew-wxmac

-This tap resurrects build options, victim of the great purge in homebrew-core...
+This tap resurrects build options deleted in homebrew-core

 ## How to install with options